Whalecraft

 Author's collection

-This web site includes whalecraft, the development of harpoons and other whaling implements, information about the men who designed them, made them and those who used them.
-Also included, to complete the picture, are illustrations and descriptions of the use of the various items of whalecraft and methods of the whale fishery.
+This website features an extensive collection of whalecraft, detailing the evolution of harpoons and other whaling tools.
+It provides information about the craftsmen who designed and made these tools and the whalers who used them.
+To give a comprehensive view, the site includes illustrations and descriptions of the various whalecraft items and the methods used in the whaling industry.
 Whaling Museum Logo

-The Links page has links to other whaling and maritime museums around the world.
-I encourage your input to expand this list.
+The Links page offers connections to other whaling and maritime museums worldwide.
+Your suggestions to expand this list are welcome.

 If you do not have javascript enabled, please send email to:

-Click on a whale stamp for the general topic, or on a specific topic :
+To explore, click on a whale stamp for a general topic or choose a specific topic:

 Capturing and processing whales indicating whalecraft used